2023 Reading List

 Details: 382 pages / published 2014 by Accent Press Ltd.

-Films I've watched this year & recommend: Erin Brockovich // The Book of Henry // Two Weeks Notice // The Pianist // Chocolat // Schindler's List // The Other Boleyn Girl // Breathe // Cowspiracy // Seaspiracy // Robin Hood // Audrie & Daisy // The Dig // Rebecca // Sense & Sensibility
+Films I watched: Erin Brockovich // The Book of Henry // Two Weeks Notice // The Pianist // Chocolat // Schindler's List // The Other Boleyn Girl // Breathe // Cowspiracy // Seaspiracy // Robin Hood // Audrie & Daisy // The Dig // Rebecca // Sense & Sensibility

-TV series I've watched this year & recommend: Sweet Tooth // Maid // Damnation // Unorthodox // The Cook of Castamar // Poldark // The Queen's Gambit // Self Made
+TV series I watched: Sweet Tooth // Maid // Damnation // Unorthodox // The Cook of Castamar // Poldark // The Queen's Gambit // Self Made

 Capital